 They have docile, kind, sweet personalities.
 They are family friendly and actually need and crave human interaction and attention.

-I like to wash my Seramas 7 or 8 days before the show.
+We like to wash Seramas 4 to 6 days before the show.
 The type of shampoo to use should be very soft and gentle on the chicken.
 Dawn will work in a pinch.

-I do like to add a couple drops of glycerin to their water at the end of rinsing to help give them a headstart to replenishing the oils lost from washing.
-(That is also why I wash a week before the show.
+We do like to add a couple drops of glycerin to their water at the end of rinsing to help give them a headstart to replenishing the oils lost from washing.
+(That is also why we wash several days before the show.
 They need time for preening.)